-Our competitors are diverse and offer a variety of solutions directed at various aspects of the supply chain, as well as at the enterprise as a whole.
-Our existing competitors include:
+Our competitors are diverse and offer a variety of solutions directed at various aspects of enterprise commerce.
+Existing competitors include:

-- Corporate information technology departments of current or potential customers capable of internally developing solutions; - ERP vendors, including Oracle, SAP, and Infor, among others; - Supply chain execution vendors, including JDA Software Group, Inc. (JDA), HighJump Software Inc., and the Sterling Commerce division of IBM, among others; - Supply chain planning vendors, including JDA and SAS Institute Inc., among others; and - Smaller independent companies that have developed or are attempting to develop supply chain execution solutions and/or planning solutions that apply in specific countries and/or globally.
+- Corporate information technology departments of current or potential customers capable of internally developing solutions; - ERP vendors, including Oracle, SAP, and Infor, among others; - Supply chain execution and planning vendors, including JDA Software Group, Inc. (JDA), HighJump Software Inc., SAS Institute Inc., and the Sterling Commerce division of IBM, among others; - · Point of sale vendors, including Aptos, Inc., Salesforce.com, NCR Corporation, among others; and - Smaller independent companies that have developed or are attempting to develop supply chain execution solutions and/or planning solutions that apply in specific countries and/or globally.

-We anticipate facing increased competition from ERP and supply chain management (SCM) applications vendors and business application software vendors that may broaden their solution offerings by internally developing or by acquiring or partnering with independent developers of supply chain planning and execution software.
+We anticipate increased competition from ERP and supply chain management (SCM) applications vendors and from business application software vendors that may broaden their solution offerings by internally developing or by acquiring or partnering with independent developers of supply chain planning and execution software.
 Some of these ERP and other potential competitors have longer operating histories; significantly more financial, technical, marketing and other resources; greater name recognition; broader solutions; and larger installed bases of customers than us.
 To the extent that ERP and SCM vendors or other large competitors develop or acquire systems with functionality comparable or superior to ours, their larger customer bases, long-standing customer relationships, and ability to offer broader solutions outside the scope of supply chain could create significant competitive advantage for them.
 It also is possible that new competitors or alliances among current and/or new competitors could emerge to win significant market share.
 Increased competition could result in price reductions, fewer customer orders, reduced earnings and margins and loss of market share.
 In turn, this could have a material adverse effect on our business, results of operations, cash flow, and financial condition.

-We believe we have established meaningful competitive advantages through our supply chain expertise; our platform-based solution approach; our track record of continuous supply chain innovation and investment; our strong and endorsing customer relationships; our significant success in deploying and supporting supply chains for market-leading companies; and our ability to out-execute others in identifying sales opportunities and demonstrating expertise throughout the sales cycle.
+We believe we have established meaningful competitive differentiation through our supply chain and omni-channel commerce expertise; our platform-based solution approach; our track record of continuous supply chain commerce innovation and investment; our strong and endorsing customer relationships; our significant success in deploying and supporting supply chain, inventory and omni-channel solutions for market-leading companies; our success in helping our clients address the enterprise impacts of digital commerce; and our ability to out-execute others in identifying sales opportunities and demonstrating expertise throughout the sales cycle.
 However, to further our market success, we must continue to respond promptly and effectively to technological change and competitors' innovations.
 Consequently, we cannot assure that we will not be required to make substantial additional investments in research, development, marketing, sales and customer service efforts in order to meet any competitive threat, or that we will be able to compete successfully in the future.

-International Operations; Segments
+International Operations: Segments

-We have three reporting segments, based on geographic location: the Americas; Europe, Middle East and Africa ("EMEA"); and Asia Pacific ("APAC").
-For further information on our segments, see Note 7 to our consolidated financial statements.
-Our international revenue was approximately \$134.6 million, \$110.8 million, and \$104.4 million for the years ended December 31, 2014, 2013, and 2012, respectively, which represents approximately 27%, 27%, and 28% of our total revenue for the years ended December 31, 2014, 2013, and 2012, respectively.
+We have three reporting segments based on geographic location: the Americas; Europe, Middle East and Africa ("EMEA"); and Asia Pacific ("APAC").
+For further information on our segments, see Note 7 to our Consolidated Financial Statements.
+Our international revenue was approximately \$144.8 million, \$131.3 million, and \$134.6 million for the years ended December 31, 2016, 2015 and 2014, respectively, which represents approximately 24%, 24%, and 27% of our total revenue for the years ended December 31, 2016, 2015 and 2014, respectively.
 International revenue includes all revenue derived from sales to customers outside the United States.
-We now have approximately 1,470 employees in our International operations.
+At December 31, 2016, we employed approximately 1,550 employees in our international operations.